whalen83/Auto_Powder_Dispenser/README.md

 Reloading is dangerous, this is not intended to teach you to reload.

-Always use best practices for reloading and follow a manual.
+Always use best practices for reloading and follow a manual, use at your own risk.

 ## What is it?